lunayuehuang/MSE544-HyperDrive/README.md

     cd cgcnn
     ```
    In cgcnn directory, you have a main.py file, this the main model training file for cgcnn.
 Open this file using your VScode/Open file, or any editor you prefer.
-2. In main.py add the following     Starting at line 20 of the 'main.py' file, add the following two lines:
+2. In main.py we first need to import azureml library so that certain function.
+To make our file more consistant, please at the follwing two linse starting at line 20 of the 'main.py' file right after all the other imports:
     ```
     from azureml.core import Run
     run = Run.get_context()
     ```
     The 'run' variable will represent the run of your hyperdrive experiment and 'get_context' will return the current context for logging metrics.
 We will be looking at specifically the mean absolute error (see next step).
-3. Add the following line right before the 'else' statement in line 191:
+3. Then, we need to indicate what the metrics for us to track which sets of hyperparameters perform the best.
+In this experiment, we choose mae to be the metrics to optimize.
+In the main.py, search where best_mae_error is defined, the line looks like '''best_mae_error = min(mae_error, best_mae_error)''', right after that add the following line right before the 'else' statement
     ```
     run.log("MAE", np.float(mae_error.item()))
     ```
-    This line is cruical for logging the metric (MAE) for your run.
+    This line is cruical for logging the metric (MAE) for your experiment running on AzureML using hyperdrive.
-7. Download the .yml file from Canvas and place it in the "cgcnn" directory.
+4. Download the .yml file from Canvas and place it in the "cgcnn" directory.
 The .yml (sometimes seen as .yaml) file is a special file typically used for configuring environments/settings for programs.
 Files with this extension are intended to be human-readable.
     FUN FACT: YAML initially stood for, *Yet Another Markdown Language*
 ### Part II: Create an AML dataset linked to an Azure storage account
 1. Create a data store in your ML workspace by click create/datastore from the homepage of ML studio, make sure you are in your workspace for this class.